-PITX3 (Paired-Like Homeodomain 3) is a Protein Coding gene.
-Diseases associated with PITX3 include anterior segment mesenchymal dysgenesis and cataract 11, multiple types.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is PITX2.
+PITX3 (Paired Like Homeodomain 3) is a Protein Coding gene.
+Diseases associated with PITX3 include cataract 11, multiple types and anterior segment mesenchymal dysgenesis.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II core promoter proximal region sequence-specific binding.
+An important paralog of this gene is PITX1.

 UniProtKB/Swiss-Prot for PITX3 Gene